adplabs/unicorn/README.md

 Graph
 =====

-Beyond documents, Unicorn supports the graph data model.
+Graphs are mathematical structures used to model pairwise relations between objects.
+A graph is made up of vertices (nodes) which are connected by edges (arcs or lines).
+A graph may be undirected, meaning that there is no distinction between the two vertices associated with each edge, or its edges may be directed from one vertex to another.
+Directed edges are also called arrows.

-In Unicorn, documents are (optionally) vertices/nodes in a graph, which is permitted to have multiple parallel edges/relationships, that is, edges that have the same end nodes as long as different tags.
+A multigraph is a graph which is permitted to have multiple edges (also called parallel edges), that is, edges that have the same end nodes.
+The ability to support parallel edges simplifies modeling scenarios where there can be multiple relationships (e.g., co-worker and friend) between the same vertices.

+In a property graph, the generic mathematical graph is often extended to support user defined objects attached to each vertex and edge.
+The edges also have associated labels denoting the relationships, which are important in a multigraph.

+Unicorn supports directed property multigraphs as a natural extension to the document model.
+In Unicorn, each document can be a vertex in a multigraph.
 Each relationship/edge is defined as a tuple (source, target, tag, value), where source and target are documents, tag is the label of relationship, and value is any kind of JSON value associated with the relationship.